-Barbara Ellis of California (nee Rhoades, and Richard’s great great great granddaughter) together with her husband John was investigating her family history and they decided to look for records of pairs of Rhoades brothers born in the 1750’s.
+Barbara Ellis of California (née Rhoades, and Richard’s great great great granddaughter) and her husband John were investigating her family history, and they decided to look for records of pairs of Rhoades brothers born in the 1750’s.

 The search was soon narrowed to three sets in different English parishes: